 Through my talks at BSidesLV and DEFCON, I'll demonstrate how to baseline an environment so that cybersecurity professionals can first fingerprint normal activity.
 I'll then share real world examples of modern hacker techniques, allowing attendees to identify and hunt digital threats in their own networks before they evolve into a data breach.

-You can learn more about my upcoming speaker engagements here and here.
+You can learn more about my upcoming speaker engagements here

-About the Author: Michael Wylie, MBA, CISSP is the Director of Cybersecurity Services at Richey May Technology Solutions.
+: Michael Wylie, MBA, CISSP is the Director of Cybersecurity Services at Richey May Technology Solutions.
 In his role, Michael is responsible for delivering information assurance by means of vulnerability assessments, cloud security, penetration tests, risk management, and training.
 Michael has developed and taught numerous courses for the U.S. Department of Defense, DEFCON, Moorpark College, California State Universities, and for clients around the world.
 Michael is the winner of the SANS Continuous Monitoring and Security Operations challenge coin and holds the following credentials: CISSP, CCNA R&S, CCNA CyberOps, GMON, GPEN, TPN, CEH, CEI, VCP-DCV, CHPA, PenTest+, Security+, Project+, and more.
 Twitter: @TheMikeWylie.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.